OrganicCrops logo

 1. Once the order is on its way to the destination country, OrganicCrops will send you a digital copy of all shipping/export documents.
 If the order is the equivalent of a full container load then OrganicCrops will also send you the hard-copies of the shipping/export documents via courier.

-2. Depending on its destination and the number of transfers (usually no more than 1), ocean freight shipping can take anywhere from 2 weeks to 65 days.
+2. Ocean freight shipping can take anywhere from 2 weeks to 65 days depending on its destination and the number of transfers (usually no more than 1).
 Air freight takes 2-5 days.
 Please note that perishable food products (fruits, flowers, vegetables) always get priority on air freight over dried food products.

-3. By now you should have informed your customs agent and logistics partner that your order is on its way.
-They will file the required documents and start the import process.
+3. Inform your customs agent and logistics partner that your order is on its way so they can file the required documents and start the import process.

-4. Do not forget to inform your warehouse so that they can allocate the order according to the storage recommendations found in the product specification document.
+4. Notify your warehouse of the order's arrival to allocate it according to the storage recommendations found in the product specification document.

-5. Once the order arrives in the port make sure that a physical inspection is carried out to ensure that the product has arrived in good condition.
+5. Make sure to carry out a physical inspection of the order once it arrives in the port to ensure that the product has arrived in good condition.

 Comments